 Quebec Skilled Worker Program

-The French-speaking province of Quebec has created its own special program for skilled foreign workers in collaboration with the national Canadian immigration agency, known as the Quebec Regular Skilled Worker Program (QSWP).
-This is a points-based Canadian immigration program that has two main steps.
-A foreign worker will first apply for the QSWP and if he or she receives a Certificat de sélection du Québec (CSQ) from Quebec’s provincial government, the second step is to apply for permanent residency with the national Canadian immigration agency.
+The French-speaking province of Quebec has created its own special program for skilled foreign workers in collaboration with the national Canadian immigration agency, known as the Quebec Skilled Worker Selection Program.
+This Canadian immigration program has four pathways (“streams”) and two main steps.
+A foreign worker will first apply for the Quebec Skilled Worker Selection Program and if he or she receives a Certificat de sélection du Québec (CSQ) from Quebec’s provincial government, the second step is to apply for permanent residency with the national Canadian immigration agency.

 Living in Quebec

-The Quebec Regular Skilled Worker Program (QSWP) is a points-based Canadian immigration program for skilled foreign workers and their families who want to live and work in Quebec.
-Points are given for different factors and a minimum number of points are required.
-The maximum points possible and the minimum points required will depend on whether a skilled foreign worker is unmarried or has a spouse/partner.
-There are additional eligibility requirements that must also be satisfied.
-In general, there is a two-step procedure to apply for Canadian immigration through the Quebec Regular Skilled Worker Program.
+The Quebec Skilled Worker Selection Program is a Canadian immigration program for skilled foreign workers and their families who want to live and work in Quebec.
+In general, there is a two-step procedure to apply for Canadian immigration through the Quebec Skilled Worker Selection Program.

-This is a brief overview of the major QSWP requirements and procedure and subject to change at any time by the Canadian immigration authorities.
+This is a brief overview of the major requirements and procedure for the Quebec Skilled Worker Selection Program and subject to change at any time by the Canadian immigration authorities.
 To find out which Canadian visa option you qualify to apply for, click here!

 Permanent Residency Benefits

-To learn if you are likely to qualify for the QSWP or another Canadian immigration program, click here!
+To learn if you are likely to qualify for the Quebec Skilled Worker Selection Program or another Canadian immigration program, click here!

 DISCLAIMER: This information is not and shall not be considered as expert or professional advice.